DS3Lab/zuco-nlp/sentiment-analysis/README.md

 In addition to the code in this repository, wou will need the following data: \
 	- The Google 300 dimensional embeddings from https://github.com/mmihaltz/word2vec-GoogleNews-vectors.
 The embedding file must be placed in the folder `embeddings/`. \
 	- The ZuCo data in their latest (January 2019) format.
 Those data must be placed in the `Data_to_preprocess/` folder.
-Please contact the first author it you require this exact version of the data.
+The data can be accesed here: https://osf.io/uxamg/

 ## Code